-Early registration at a discount price begins April 2 and continues until the Saturday before the program begins.
+Early registration at a discount price begins April 1 and continues through the Saturday before the program begins.
 At-the-door registration is available during the program.
 Participants may register for the week, a day, or just a few hours.

-A youth dance is held on Thursday evening; approximately 1,200 young men and women gather in their Sunday best to dance and mingle.
+A youth dance is held on Thursday evening.
+Approximately 1,000 young men and women gather to dance and mingle.